stevenhuyn/blog/ubuntu-hopping.md

 https://docs.docker.com/engine/install/ubuntu/
 https://docs.docker.com/engine/install/linux-postinstall/#configure-docker-to-start-on-boot-with-systemd

+## Immich

+Docker has a problem with traversing fuse mounted directories (Cryptomator)

+Thus External Libraries fail if you are adding a docker volume to a Fuse directory as root has no access.

+You need to do 2 things:
+- Update /etc/fuse.conf and uncomment `allow_other`
+- In the Cryptomator mount options add `-oallow_root` as Docker runs as root

+You can now add the volume as expected.

+Noticable this problem didn't occur with docker desktop.

 ## Cryptomator

 With cloud storage, I like to encrypt the files that go in the cloud as well.